StarRocks/starrocks/docs/faq/Deploy_faq.md

 ## What do I do when the error occurs: ERROR 1064 (HY000): Could not initialize class com.starrocks.rpc.BackendServiceProxy?

 This error occurs when you run programs in Java Runtime Environment (JRE).
 To solve this problem, replace JRE with Java Development Kit (JDK).
-We recommend that you use Oracle's JDK 1.8 or later.
+We recommend that you use OpenJDK 11.

 ## Why does the error "Failed to Distribute files to node" occur when I deploy StarRocks of Enterprise Edition and configure nodes?